-All establishments should have a written biosecurity plan.
-Personnel in the establishments should have access to basic training in biosecurity relevant to poultry production and understand the implications to animal health, human health and food safety.

-- b) There should be good communication between personnel involved in the poultry production chain to ensure that steps are taken to minimise the introduction and dissemination of infectious agents. - c) Traceability at all levels of the poultry production chain should be possible. - d) Records should be maintained on an individual flock basis and include data on bird health, production, medications, vaccination, mortality and surveillance.
+- a) All establishments should have a written biosecurity plan.
+Personnel in the establishments should have access to basic training in biosecurity relevant to poultry production and understand the implications to animal health, human health and food safety. - b) There should be good communication between personnel involved in the poultry production chain to ensure that steps are taken to minimise the introduction and dissemination of infectious agents. - c) Traceability at all levels of the poultry production chain should be possible. - d) Records should be maintained on an individual flock basis and include data on bird health, production, medications, vaccination, mortality and surveillance.
 In hatcheries, records should include data on fertility, hatchability, vaccination and treatments.
 Records should be maintained on cleaning and disinfection of farm and hatchery buildings and equipment.
-Records should be readily available for inspection on site. - e) Monitoring of poultry health on the establishment should be under the supervision of a veterinarian. - f) Establishments should be free from unwanted vegetation and debris that could attract or harbour pests. - g) Procedures for the prevention of entry of wild birds into poultry houses and buildings, and the control of vermin such as rodents and arthropods should be implemented. - h) Access to the establishment should be controlled to ensure only authorised persons and vehicles enter the site. - i) All personnel and visitors entering an establishment should follow a biosecurity procedure.
+Records should be readily available for inspection on site. - e) Monitoring of poultry health on the establishment should be under the supervision of a veterinarian. - f) To avoid the development of antimicrobial resistance, antimicrobial agents should be used according to relevant directions of the Veterinary Services and manufacturer's instructions and in accordance with Chapters 6.8., 6.9., 6.10. and 6.11. - g) Establishments should be free from unwanted vegetation and debris that could attract or harbour pests. - h) Procedures for the prevention of entry of wild birds into poultry houses and buildings, and the control of vermin such as rodents and arthropods should be implemented.

+- Access to the establishment should be controlled to ensure only authorised persons and vehicles enter the site. - j) All personnel and visitors entering an establishment should follow a biosecurity procedure.
 The preferred procedure is for visitors and personnel entering the establishment to shower and change into clean clothes and footwear provided by the establishment.
 Where this is not practical, clean outer garments (coveralls or overalls, head covering and footwear) should be provided.
-Entry of visitors and vehicles should be registered by the establishment. - j) Personnel and visitors should not have had recent contact with other poultry, poultry waste, or poultry processing plant(s).
+Entry of visitors and vehicles should be registered by the establishment. - k) Personnel and visitors should not have had recent contact with other poultry, poultry waste, or poultry processing plant(s).
 This time period should be based on the level of risk of transmission of infectious agents.
-This will depend on the poultry production purpose, biosecurity procedures and infection status. - k) Any vehicle entering an establishment should be cleaned and disinfected according to a biosecurity plan.
+This will depend on the poultry production purpose, biosecurity procedures and infection status. - I) Any vehicle entering an establishment should be cleaned and disinfected according to a biosecurity plan.
 Delivery vehicles should be cleaned, and disinfected before loading each consignment of eggs or poultry.